alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

     the theoretical $K^\text{pois}_\text{inhom}$ function
     at short distances, supporting the hypothesis that the pattern of defects is what might be expected to arise from an _inhomogeneous_ Poisson process of defects.
 4. Finally the relationship of the defect points to sub-panel boundaries can be studied by means of various logistic regression options, which assess whether damage intensity appears to depend on distance from the centre of the image or horizontal or vertical distance from sub-panel edges.
-When this data set is modelled in terms of Euclidean distance from the centre, the web application reports substantial evidence for positive dependence of defect intensity on distance from the centre (see `as.vector(dist)` in the following web application output), conforming with the visual impression given by Figure \ref{fig:figure2}(a).
-In fact this reflects manufacturing details of this particular screen design: Diamond inform us that panels are tested before installation, and better panels are placed in the centre of the structured display.
+When this data set is modelled in terms of Euclidean distance from the centre, the web application reports substantial evidence for positive dependence of defect intensity on distance from the centre (see the highly siginificant coefficient for `as.vector(dist)` in the following web application output), conforming with the visual impression given by Figure \ref{fig:figure2}(a).
+In fact this positive dependence reflects manufacturing details of this particular screen design: Diamond reports that panels are tested before installation, and better panels are placed in the centre of the structured display.

 --------------------------------